 The Company is the Lipid Management Company, a late-stage pharmaceutical company focused on developing and commercializing complementary, cost-effective, convenient, once-daily, oral therapies for the treatment of patients with elevated low density lipoprotein cholesterol ("LDL-C").
 Through scientific and clinical excellence, and a deep understanding of cholesterol biology, the experienced Lipid Management Team at Esperion is committed to developing new LDL-C lowering therapies that will make a substantial impact on reducing global cardiovascular disease ("CVD"); the leading cause of death around the world.
-Bempedoic acid and the bempedoic acid / ezetimibe combination tablet are targeted therapies that have been shown to significantly lower elevated LDL-C levels in patients with hypercholesterolemia, including patients inadequately treated with current lipid-modifying therapies.
+Bempedoic acid and the bempedoic acid / ezetimibe combination tablet are targeted therapies that are being developed to significantly lower elevated LDL-C levels in patients with hypercholesterolemia, including patients inadequately treated with current lipid-modifying therapies.

-On February 20, 2019, the Company submitted the new drug application ("NDA") for bempedoic acid and on February 26, 2019, the Company submitted the NDA for the bempedoic acid / ezetimibe combination tablet to the Food and Drug Administration ("FDA") for LDL-C lowering indications.
+On February 11, 2019, the Company submitted the Marketing Authorisation Applications ("MAAs") for bempedoic acid and the bempedoic acid / ezetimibe combination tablet to the European Medicines Agency ("EMA").
+On February 21, 2019, the Company submitted the new drug application ("NDA") for bempedoic acid and on February 26, 2019, the Company submitted the NDA for the bempedoic acid / ezetimibe combination tablet to the Food and Drug Administration ("FDA") for LDL-C lowering indications.
+On February 28, 2019, the EMA completed formal validation of the MAAs for bempedoic acid and the bempedoic acid / ezetimibe combination tablet for LDL-C lowering indications.
 On May 5, 2019, the Company announced that the FDA accepted the NDAs for bempedoic acid and the bempedoic acid / ezetimibe combination tablet for filing and regulatory review.
-The Prescription Drug User Fee Act ("PDUFA") goal date for completion of the bempedoic acid NDA review is set for February 21, 2020, and the PDUFA goal date for completion of the bempedoic acid / ezetimibe combination tablet NDA review is set for February 26, 2020.
+The Prescription Drug User Fee Act ("PDUFA") goal date for completion of the bempedoic acid / ezetimibe combination tablet NDA review is set for February 21, 2020, and the PDUFA goal date for completion of the bempedoic acid / ezetimibe combination tablet NDA review is set for February 26, 2020.
 These dates are consistent with the Company's expectations and reflect the standard review period.
 The FDA has communicated that there is no current plan to hold an advisory committee meeting to discuss the applications.
-On February 11, 2019, the Company submitted the Marketing Authorization Applications ("MAAs") for bempedoic acid and the bempedoic acid and the bempedoic acid / ezetimibe combination tablet to the European Medicines Agency ("EMA").
-On February 28, 2019, the EMA completed formal validation of the MAAs for bempedoic acid and the bempedoic acid / ezetimibe combination tablet to the European Medicines Agency ("EMA").

-The Company is conducting a global cardiovascular outcomes trial ("CVOT")-known as Cholesterol Lowering via BEmpedoic Acid, an ACL-inhibiting Regimen (CLEAR) Outcomes, for bempedoic acid in 12,604 patients with hypercholesterolemia and high CVD risk and who can be considered statin averse.
-The Company initiated the CLEAR Outcomes CVOT in December 2016 and expects the study to be fully enrolled in the third quarter of 2019.
-The Company intends to use positive results from this CVOT to support submissions for a CV risk reduction indication in the U.S. and Europe by 2022.
+The Company is conducting a global cardiovascular outcomes trial ("CVOT")-known as Cholesterol Lowering via BEmpedoic Acid, an ACL-inhibiting Regimen (CLEAR) Outcomes.
+The trial is designed to evaluate whether treatment with bempedoic acid reduces the risk of cardiovascular events in patients with statin intolerance ("statin averse") who have CVD or are at high risk for CVD.
+The Company initiated the CLEAR Outcomes CVOT in December 2016 and fully enrolled the study with 14,032 patients in August 2019.
+The primary endpoint of the study is the effect of bempedoic acid on major adverse cardiovascular events (cardiovascular death, non-fatal myocardial infarction, non-fatal stroke, or coronary revascularization; also referred to as "four-component MACE").
+CLEAR Outcomes is an event-driven trial and will conclude once the predetermined number of major adverse cardiovascular events ("MACE") endpoints occur.
+Based on estimated cardiovascular event rates, the Company expects to meet the target number of events in the second half of 2022.
+The Company intends to use positive results from this CVOT to support submissions for a CV risk reduction indication in the U.S. and Europe.